-- Replace the two existing EWs (EW331 and EW332) with two new groundwater EWs (EW234 and EW235) to be in the upgradient high concentration portion of the Northeast Plume and near the eastern edge of the PGDP industrial facility (approximately 300 gal per minute combined). - Install new treatment units as an alternative to the cooling towers to remove volatile organic compounds (VOCs), namely TCE and DCE, from extracted groundwater.
+- Replace the two existing EWs (EW331 and EW332) with two new groundwater EWs (EW234 and EW235) to be in the upgradient high concentration portion of the Northeast Plume and near the eastern edge of the PGDP industrial facility.
+The combined pumping capacity of the two new EWs will be approximately 300 gal per minute. - Install new treatment units as an alternative to the cooling towers to remove volatile organic compounds (VOCs), namely TCE and DCE, from extracted groundwater.
 These units will include pretreatment filtration and removal of VOCs via air stripping technology.
-The two treatment units will strip VOCs and discharge treated groundwater at levels that are compliant with identified applicable or relevant and appropriate requirements. - Create a maximum of two new CERCLA outfalls for discharge of treated groundwater from the treatment units into Little Bayou Creek.
+The two treatment units will strip VOCs and discharge treated groundwater at levels that are compliant with identified applicable or relevant and appropriate requirements.
+One treatment unit was installed in 2013 to replace the loss of the cooling tower air stripping capacity and currently is utilized for pump-and-treat operations. - Create a maximum of two new CERCLA outfalls for discharge of treated groundwater from the treatment units into Little Bayou Creek. - The Memorandum of Agreement for Resolution of Formal Dispute of the Explanation of Significant Differences to the Record of Decision for the Interim Remedial Action of the Northeast Plume at the Paducah Gaseous Diffusion Plant, Paducah, Kentucky (DOE/LX/07-1291&D2), and Remedial Action Work Plan for Optimization of the Northeast Plume Interim Remedial Action at the Paducah Gaseous Diffusion Plant, Paducah, Kentucky (DOE/LX/07-1280&D2) (MOA for Resolution) signed by the Federal Facility Agreement (FFA) parties on July 31, 2015, states the following: